redbadger/awesome-badger/chriswhealy/FractalWASM/02 Initial Implementation/01/README.md

 let buf32 = new Uint32Array(buf)
 ```

-`buf8` gives us access to the contents of the `ArrayBuffer` as an array of unsigned, 8-bit integers, and `buf32` gives up access to the `ArrayBuffer` as an array of unsigned, 32-bit integers.
+`buf8` gives us access to the contents of the `ArrayBuffer` as if it were an array of unsigned, 8-bit integers, and `buf32` gives up access to the `ArrayBuffer` as if it were an array of unsigned, 32-bit integers.

-So we now have two different ways to look at the same block of data.
-We should also bear in mind that `buf8.length` will return a number 4 times larger than `buf32.length`, even though they are both reporting information about the same underlying data structure.
+So we now have two different ways to look at the same block of linear memory.
+We should also bear in mind that the value returned by `buf8.length` will be 4 times larger than the value returned by `buf32.length`, even though they are both reporting information about the same underlying `ArrayBuffer`.

-### Calculating Each Pixel Value
+### Calculate the Colour of Each Canvas Pixel

 We now need to loop over each row in the image, and within each row, loop over each column.
 Here is a badly unoptimised implementation of such a nested loop: